-Projects on herbicide resistance in ryegrass
+Projects on biocide resistance in pests, weeds and vectors

-Understanding adaptive evolution to herbicides
+Understanding adaptive evolution to herbicides in ryegrass

 Exploring the potential of gene drives to restore herbicide susceptibility